 Berry Gordy (Motown)

-Who's Berry Gordy the youngsters ask?
+Who’s Berry Gordy the youngsters ask?
 Well he just happened to launch the careers of some of the best-known musical artists of all time like Diana Ross, Smokey Robinson, Marvin Gaye, Stevie Wonder and even the special Gloved One, Michael Jackson.
 But Berry wasn’t always rubbing elbows with the royal likes of Quincy Jones; he had to borrow $800 from his family just to get his first record off the ground.
 That small, inside investment helped create more than $345 million in net worth for Berry.
-I hope he re-paid his family with some platinum fillings.

 John Mackey (Whole Foods)